How I Use Claude Projects to Create This Newsletter (And How You Can Too!)

 That’s exactly what Claude Projects does for you.

-A Project is like giving Claude a dedicated notebook for your writing business.
+A Project is like giving Claude a dedicated notebook for your brand.
 When you create a project, you can:

-Upload your brand documents (value statement, customer pain points, UVP, etc.) and writing samples so Claude can reference them in every conversation within that project
+Upload your brand documents (value statement, ideal reader avatar, pain points, etc.) and writing samples so Claude can reference them in every conversation within that project

 Keep everything organized.
 You can have separate projects for content ideation, content creation, and editing.